teamghostmode/teamghostmode.github.io/_posts/2017-10-09-area-lights-not-working.markdown

   <figcaption>Click 'Generate Lighting' to bake a lightmap</figcaption>
 </figure>

 Unity will start baking a lightmap, and it may take a while!
-But once it’s done, your area lights should now be contributing to your scene's lighting like you'd expect.
+But once it’s done, your area lights should working like you'd expect.